FCDO Services »Modern slavery statement

 Relevant policies

-FCDO Services operates the following policies that assist its approach to the identification of modern slavery risks:
+FCDO Services operate the following policies that assist its approach to the identification of modern slavery risks:

-• Our Ethical Codes – These ensure our people, permanent or contracted, understand and abide by our corporate ethical standards.
+• Our Ethical Codes – this ensures our people, permanent or contracted, understand and abide by our corporate ethical standards.
 They must carry out their duties ethically, with integrity and in strict accordance with our code.
-Our Ethical Codes cover:
+It covers:

 • Working with colleagues